 Despite misperceptions of this dish in my house, it was a big hit.
 The kids even gobbled it down for an after school snack one day.
-The sweet, refreshing melon is excellent with the saltiness of the feta, the crunch of the almonds, and the fragrancy of the fresh mint.
-It may seem like a strange pairing until you taste it and then (hopefully) it makes sense.

 Whatever you want to call this and however you choose it eat it, melon season is upon us and this is a supremely easy way to enjoy it as a side dish for picnics, barbecues, and all manner of warm weather festivities.

 Naturally sweet, refreshing melon is excellent with the saltiness of feta, the crunch of the almonds, and the fragrance of fresh mint.
 It may seem like a strange pairing until you taste it and then (hopefully) it makes sense.
 The instructions in this recipe are for a small to medium watermelon.
 If you are using a large watermelon, increase the ingredients by 50 percent and cut the melon into 6 wedges instead of 4.